 Splenda instead of granulated sugar.
 If you have never tried this recipe, you are going to love it.

-- 3 1/2 cups gluten free flour blend or regular wheat flour
+3 1/2 cups of gluten free flour blend

 My favorite Pumpkin Cookies with Cream Cheese Frosting